herrwelle/Whats-WhacAMole/README.md

 Permission errors: Use venv or --user flag instead of --break-system-packages.
 DMG creation fails: Ensure Whats.app is in dist/ and paths are correct.

+Design by 3995 Hz
+Proudly presented by Musimanda